lorenzoruggerii/lorenzoruggerii.github.io/_posts/2025-08-26-transcoders-new.md

 ### An example using fairytales

-To make things more concrete, let’s look at an example drawn from a model I recently trained on TinyStories, a dataset of short fairytales.
+To make things more concrete, let’s look at an example drawn from a model I recently trained on TinyStories, a dataset of short fairytales (you can find it [here](https://github.com/lorenzoruggerii/TinyTranscoder)).
 One of the most characteristic phrases in this dataset is the classic opening “Once upon a time”.
 The model reproduces this phrase frequently, and I was curious to see where in the network this pattern is “stored” and how it emerges.

 To start, I probed the activations inside the model when it processed this phrase.
 Looking specifically at the token “a” in “Once upon a time”, I found that feature 1932 in layer 1 showed particularly strong activation.